Full BASIC: Real-time

 Full's real-time module added the concept of "parallel sections", through the PARACT keyword.
 These looked like subroutines (and pictures) but had a number of additional keywords that controlled their invocation.
 For instance, one could define code that would respond to an EVENT and then cause it to run by issuing a MESSAGE elsewhere in the code.
 The messages could invoke multiple handlers using the SHARED ports concept.

 The system also allowed these blocks and objects to be connected to external code that would create these messages.
 One could, for instance, have code that waited on a device that periodically created text output, and then the appropriate handler would automatically be called when new text was available.
 Because the actual data from such devices tends to be multi-part, not something simple like a string or number, the real-time library also added the ability to define STRUCTUREs that could then be read or written as an atomic unit.
 These were then read and written using the IN FROM and OUT TO commands, or if the data was SHARED, the otherwise similar GET FROM and PUT TO.

 Although many real-time programs can be modelled as a system simply responding to external events, it is also common for the program itself to periodically post these events.
 For this, Full added the START command and the associated WAIT which would pause execution for a given DELAY (a number of seconds) or TIME (an explicit time-of-day) or until an EVENT was seen.

 ECMA vs. ANSI

+The ECMA and ANSI standards were not developed jointly but in parallel, though with overlapping committee membership.
+Conversely, the ISO working group for BASIC did not develop a standard of their own, instead planning to adopt either the ECMA or ANSI standard.

-The standard was so complex and difficult to implement that the ECMA split it in two: ECMA BASIC-1 and ECMA BASIC-2.
+Independently of ANSI, the ECMA committee responsible for the BASIC standard split it in two: ECMA BASIC-1 and ECMA BASIC-2.
 BASIC-1 included some of the file manipulation system but lacked the exception handling, while BASIC-2 added the full suite of file commands, fixed decimal math and the exception handling system.
 Additionally, in BASIC-1 all fundamental keywords like PRINT were reserved words which simplified the parser, while in BASIC-2 they followed the ANSI pattern and could be used within user-created subroutines and functions.

+The ISO working group had initially planned to use ECMA's standard.
+Faced with the problem of two different candidate standards, in September 1987 it was directed to develop a single international standard unifying the two.
+This was accomplished by specifying that compliance to either standard could be claimed as conformance to the ISO standard.